openmc-dev/openmc/docs/source/methods/random_ray.rst

-Following the multigroup discretization, another assumption made is that a large and complex problem can be broken up into small constant cross section regions, and that these regions have group dependent, flat, isotropic sources (fission + scattering), :math:`Q_g`.
-Anisotropic as well as higher order sources are also possible with MOC-based methods, but are not used yet in OpenMC for simplicity.
+Following the multigroup discretization, another assumption made is that a large and complex problem can be broken up into small constant cross section regions, and that these regions have group dependent, flat, isotropic sources (fission and scattering), :math:`Q_g`.
+Anisotropic as well as higher order sources are also possible with MOC-based methods but are not used yet in OpenMC for simplicity.
 With these key assumptions, the multigroup MOC form of the neutron transport equation can be written as in Equation :eq:`moc_final`.

 .. math::
     :label: moc_final

     \psi_g(s, \vec{\Omega}) = \psi_g(\vec{r_0}, \vec{\Omega}) e^{-\int_0^s ds^\prime \Sigma_{t_g}(s^\prime)} + \int_0^s ds^{\prime\prime} Q_g(s^{\prime\prime},\vec{\Omega}) e^{-\int_{s^{\prime\prime}}^s ds^\prime \Sigma_{t_g}(s^\prime)}

-The constructive solid geometry (CSG) definition of the reactor is used to create spatially defined source regions.
-These neutron source regions are often approximated as being constant (flat) in intensity of source, but can also be defined using a higher order source (linear, quadratic, etc.) that allows for fewer source regions to be required to achieve a specified solution fidelity.
+The CSG definition of the system is used to create spatially defined source regions.
+These neutron source regions are often approximated as being constant (flat) in source intensity but can also be defined using a higher order source (linear, quadratic, etc.) that allows for fewer source regions to be required to achieve a specified solution fidelity.
 In OpenMC, the approximation of a spatially constant isotropic fission and scattering source :math:`Q_{i,g}` leads to simple exponential attenuation along an individual characteristic of length :math:`s` given by Equation :eq:`fsr_attenuation`.

 .. math::
     :label: fsr_attenuation